AynalemN/alx-low_level_programming/0x08-recursion/README.md

 3. You mustn't be afraid to dream a little bigger, darling - a function that returns the factorial of a given number.
 	* If n is lower than 0, the function should return -1 to indicate an error
 	* Factorial of 0 is 1
+4. Once an idea has taken hold of the brain it's almost impossible to eradicate - a function that returns the value of x raised to the power of y.
+	* If y is lower than 0, the function should return -1.